Whether you are a professional organizer or planning your first Meetup, these apps will leave attendees smiling.

 User experience is continuously evolving

 So let’s imagine you invested thousands into building your own coworking space apps.
 The apps are published to the store, and members are happy for now.
 Just five years ago, it was possible to fill up a spacious flexible desk area with nomads and freelancers.
-Nowadays, as the flexible working industry matures, small and medium companies started to move in, with a different set of needs and behavioral patterns.
+Nowadays, as the flexible working industry matures, medium and even enterprise companies started to move in, with a different set of needs and behavioral patterns.
 These new private office residents need meeting rooms, lounge zones, and other infrastructure, which your coworking app simply can’t handle.
 This kind of shifts happen all the time, and you need to be ready for a change.

 After reading the above points, you probably thought that you already knew some if not all of them.
 There is a huge gap, however, between knowing and actually practicing.

-Why is User Experience Essential for My Coworking Space?
+Why Is User Experience Essential for My Coworking Space?

 Great user experience is vital to build trust between you and the customer.
 Inconsistent, complicated and uninspiring processes do not contribute to building trust with clients.
 In contrast, streamlined processes that are free of clutter help establish a strong connection with your target customer, reinforce your brand and achieve higher levels of customer loyalty and retention.